robdevops/dreadpi/README.md

 #### WIRING

 Disclaimer: This info is provided for educational purposes.
-Don't mess around with mains voltage; it's dangerous.
+Don't mess around with mains voltage appliances; they're dangerous.
 Your safety is your own responsibility.

 Jumper:
 * Remove the relay module jumper closing JD-VCC and VCC.